Martin0xFF/Solace-PubSub-M5Stack/README.md

 pip3 install adafruit-ampy
 ```

-# First you will need flash Micropython onto your M5Stack Gray
+## Flash Micropython onto your M5Stack Gray
+This repo has a version of micropython for the M5Stack already availible.
+You can create your own firmware if you clone the following repo: https://github.com/m5stack/M5Stack_MicroPython

-Connect the M5stack to you computer and verify that it is connected by checking /dev
+1. Connect the M5stack to you computer and verify that it is connected by checking /dev
 ```zsh
 ls /dev |grep ttyUSB
 ```
-You should see it on ttyUSB0, if there are multiple ttyUSB* then remove peripherals connected to your computer or take note of the tty that the m5stack uses and replace accordingly within upload.sh.
+**You should see it on ttyUSB0, if there are multiple ttyUSB* then remove peripherals connected to your computer or take note of the tty that the m5stack uses and replace accordingly within upload.sh.**
+2. Enter the firmware directory and call the flash script
 ```zsh
 cd firmware
 sh upload.sh
 ```

-This should install a special version of micropython able to utilize the M5stacks on board peripherals.
+This should install a special version of micropython able to utilize the M5Stack's on board peripherals.
-to test this connect to the board via serial. (once again replace ttyUSB0 with your port if needed)
+3. To test this connect to the board via serial. (once again replace ttyUSB0 with your port if needed)

 ```zsh
 screen /dev/ttyUSB0 115200